Control of concerted back-to-back double ionization dynamics in helium: Results

-For the pulse parametrization, inspired by \lits{ruhman_chirp_1990,cao_chirp_1997,vN_control_brixner_2010}, we chose the real part of a single complex Gaussian with complex width parameter $\alpha$:
+For the pulse parametrization, inspired by \lits{ruhman_chirp_1990,cao_chirp_1997,vN_control_brixner_2010}, we chose the real part of a single complex Gaussian with complex width parameter $\alpha$, which enables chirped fields:

-Using a complex width enables a chirp of the field.
 It turned out that optimizing one single function is sufficient.
 The form of \autoref{eq:field_fu_vN} leads to the following five parameters $\{A_0,\Re \alpha, \Im\alpha, \omega_0,t_0\}$ to be optimized.
-Sometimes, the amplitude $A_0$ was fixed.

 The choice of objectives and optimization algorithms for the pulses (a)-(c) are as follows.
 Pulse (a) used $J_a$ in \autoref{eq:deriv_free_Ja}.
 The other pulses used $J_b$ in \autoref{eq:deriv_free_Jb}.
 For pulses (b) and (c), $A_0$ was fixed and not optimized.
 Pulses (a) and (c) were results of local, derivative-free optimizations \emph{via} the COBYLA~\cite{COBYLA} and the BOBYQA~\cite{BOBYQA} algorithms, respectively.
-Pulse (b) was a result of global optimization \emph{via} the differential evolution algorithm~\cite{weise_book2011}.
-See Section A 2 in the supplementary material for further details.
+The initial guess pulse was arbitrarily chosen to have the parameters $\{A_0,\Re \alpha, \Im\alpha, \omega_0,t_0\}\sim \{2.3,0.07,-0.17,10.8,5.9\}$, and does not lead to the desired objective.
+Pulse (b) was a result of global optimization \emph{via} the differential evolution algorithm.\cite{weise_book2011} See Section B.3 in the supplementary material for further details.
 We note that the results we present here may not be ``optimal'' compared with other results using the same optimization algorithm.
 Instead, we chose those fields that led to a simple pulse shape and had a clear visual appearance of our control aim (major part of the wavefunction in region $D_1$).

 The three obtained pulses and the wavefunction at the end of the propagation time are shown in \autoref{fig:oct_DerivFree_res}.
+Since all fields vanish after $t=\unit[15]{a.u.}$, we show them only until this time.
+The final propagation time was $T=\unit[60]{a.u.}$.
 The parameters for \autoref{eq:field_fu_vN} are stated in \autoref{tab:oct_DerivFree_res}.
 Note that these three pulses are only a selection of a plethora of different pulses, obtained by different algorithms and different targets, but their shapes are characteristic of the other pulses as well.

 All pulses shown lead to an increase of the wavefunction in region $D_1$, compared to region $D_2$, such that they fulfill the requested task.